Founder of Systemic Constellations Center Riga and providing training and coaching in constellationsProfile

 I am thinking that it is very important to present systemic work in the native language.
 When translating books, people often notice that the construction of languages is so different, it is like the language is a concentrate of nations’ family and social patterns, and when translating we introduce sometime not just new words and concepts, but new thinking, communication and feelings.
 And it is interesting to find out where is the place of organisational patterns.
 In a way, what comes first the language or the organisation?
 It sounds like, how long back ago the organisations have started here?
 I am not very clear about it, just would like to share my thought as far as I can get.

 50 shades of society

-It is the organisational issues we are talking about in the systemic constellations training, still the shades of society shape organisations so much.
+It is the organizational issues we are talking about in the systemic constellations training, still the shades of society shape organisations so much.
 To name a few examples:

 ownership issues in post-soviet countries by default have different quality from ownership issue in western societies, though both are about the ownership.
 The background experience of nationalization of property, for example, opens a different play-ground, where a place for both polarities and far beyond need to be granted to make place for flourishing businesses.
 I can imagine that this concerns many societies in the world;

 closeness of government and business fields makes free systemic movement in organisations impossible and requires a lot to be done in silence; this is an unconscious feeling that danger in the air and questions cannot even be formulated on organisational level; may be this is a good reason for having a lot of personal and family issues to look at instead of opening up business – societal context;